benhoyt/benhoyt.github.com/writings/python-api-design.md

 In Python, errors should almost always be raised as exceptions.

-There's a large built-in [exception hierarchy](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) that you can use.
-It has core things like `TypeError` or `ValueError` if your function is called with the wrong types or invalid values.
-It also has more interesting exceptions like `TimeoutError` and `FileNotFoundError`.
-If possible, you should reuse built-in exception types.
+To start with, there's a large [built-in exception hierarchy](https://docs.python.org/3/library/exceptions.html#exception-hierarchy) that you can use for core programming errors like `TypeError` or `ValueError`.
 For example, we could add some range checking to our `fishnchips.order` function:

 ```python
 def order(chips=None, fish=None):